dpinthinker/Lightning_Talk_2017/README.md

 This talk wil talk about Text Classification roughly, which referenced and was inspired by [WildML](http://www.wildml.com/), which is a very very good AI Tech blog.

-I will try to use ipython notebook to help the beginners like me to start quickly.
+I will try to use Jupyter notebook to help the beginners like me to start quickly.

 ### Contents